-Body aches, such as joint pain, and gastrointestinal problems, such as diarrhea, are symptoms that sometimes occur together.
+Body aches and diarrhea are symptoms that sometimes occur together.
 They may resolve on their own or can be a sign of a medical condition.

-In this article, we outline seven possible causes of body aches with diarrhea, along with their associated symptoms and treatment options.
-We also provide information on when to see a doctor.
+This article outlines seven possible causes of body aches with diarrhea, along with their associated symptoms and treatment options.
+It also provides information on when to contact a healthcare professional.

 Body aches and diarrhea are symptoms of a condition, rather than conditions in themselves.